• Skip to primary navigation

 SERVING SUGGESTIONS

-The braised lamb shoulder chops are delicious over mashed potatoes, or with a side of rice or quinoa.
+The braised lamb shoulder chops are delicious over mashed potatoes or with a side of rice, quinoa, or a simple fennel salad.

-Garnish with pomegranates seeds and some fresh mint, or another fresh herb of choice, just before serving.
+Garnish with pomegranate seeds and some fresh mint or another fresh herb of choice just before serving.
+And here is an easy method on how to cut a pomegranate without the mess.

 plate with lamb shoulder chops spoon and pomegranate